-It’s 10:00 A.M. and your bus has just arrived in downtown Windsor when there’s a knock on the bus door.
+There’s a knock on the bus door.
 Your bus driver opens the door and a gentleman dressed in a suit and hat reminiscent of the Roaring Twenties quickly enters the bus.
 He thanks the driver for allowing him on board, as he is being pursued by the local police for something he didn’t do.
 This is Benny da Weasel and after a quick introduction, he is about to welcome everyone to Windsor with a taste of some fine Canadian whiskey made right here in town.
 Suddenly a commotion outside catches his attention.
 It’s a newspaper vendor hawking his papers and when Benny invites him on board the bus to find out what all the commotion is we discover that the big news in the headlines is “U.S. Government Ratifies Prohibition”.
 Benny quickly recaps his bottle and apologizes for not being able to give away any of his liquor which it seems may now be a precious commodity, but he announces with a great sense of pride that he knows where we can get some and instructs the driver to head for the waterfront.
 The newspaper vendor whose name is Yorkie distributes to each passenger a souvenir copy of a newspaper with actual photos, editorial and advertising reminiscent of the 1920’s.
 This newspaper will help guide you along for the next few hours as you have been taken back to that period in history known as “The Roaring Twenties” and your Rumrunners tour has officially started.

-Along the way you will stop at one of the areas original roadhouses, where you will be greeted by the legendary Bertha Thomas, who operated one of the more popular speakeasies.
+During the tour, you’ll take part in a re-enacted Speakeasy, where the legendary Bertha Thomas, who operated one of the more popular speakeasies, will greet you.
 She served Hollywood movie stars as well as some of the most notorious gangsters.
 While you enjoy a delicious lunch, Bertha will tell the story of the Speakeasies and how they managed to operate right under the nose of the law.
 She will explain why many were built along the waterfront and tell tales of the secret tunnels to the river and passage ways to hidden rooms where even local politicians revelled in the illegal gambling and drinking.
 Of course, music was a big part of the Speakeasies and our resident piano player “Fingers” will tickle the ivories with tunes from that era.
 Feel free to sing along and if you’re really brave we’ll teach you the steps to the Charleston.
 Keep an eye out for the cops, because the place could be raided at any time.

 Thank you for taking